 Treating wastewater is a complex process.
-The Tri-City Water Pollution Control Plant uses physical, biological and chemical treatment to clean approximately 8.4 million gallons of wastewater per day, created by the cities of Gladstone, Oregon City and West Linn.
+The Tri-City Water Pollution Control Plant uses physical, biological and chemical treatment to clean over seven million gallons of wastewater per day, created by the cities of Gladstone, Oregon City and West Linn.
 Following the treatment process, clean water is released into the Willamette River.
 Below is a brief overview of the Tri-City treatment process.

 Treating the WATER in Wastewater